In 2016, the City of Fayetteville conducted a Community Perceptions Survey.

 The results of the survey were shared with the City Council and Administration during the February 28th Agenda Session and during their strategic planning sessions in late February.

-Results were shared with City government stakeholders including the Police Department, Parks & Recreation, Communications, Transportation, and Engineering.
+Results were shared with City government stakeholders including the Police Department; Parks, Natural Resources and Cultural Affairs; Communications; Transportation; and Engineering.

 Select results by subward:

 While existing data offers insight into the health and cohesion of our community (voting rates, access to healthful food, proximity to medical care, etc.), the city of Fayetteville has not recently assessed resident perceptions of community life.

 The most recent community survey was completed in 2010 by the University of Arkansas and collected data for the region as a whole.
 Previous Citizen Surveys had been conducted by the City of Fayetteville to gauge resident’s goals, funding priorities and perceptions of City life.
 The last Citizen Survey was administered in 2007.
 The 2016 Community Perceptions Survey revisited many of the previous Citizen Survey questions and focused on Fayetteville residents instead of the Northwest Arkansas region.

 In addition, as relatively small municipality, Fayetteville does not appear in many National Databases that measure quality of life indicators such as volunteerism, art and culture participation or neighborhood cohesion.
 The 2016 Community Survey aimed to provide data in each of these categories.

 Finally, Fayetteville has adopted the STAR Communities guide as a tool for self-assessment and goal setting.
 The STAR Communities guide requires that cities collect citizen perceptions in a number of areas that are difficult to quantify outside of a survey such as neighborhood-level safety concerns.